jrgifford/Ubuntu-Book/Chapter2.md

 ##Re-write in progress to use Wubi instead of the normal installer.
+Incomplete.